FlyMandi/river/README.md

 ![ScreenShot of the river test project](assets/1.jpg)

 ### Next up:
-- finishing the vulkan-tutorial (Uniform Buffers & Texture Mapping to go)
+- finishing the vulkan-tutorial (texture mapping to go)
 - camera control
 - a GUI (imgui / clay)
 - a default project.